Supreme Court Rejects Challenges To ‘Buffer Zones’ Around Abortion Clinics

 In the Pennsylvania case, a local ordinance makes it unlawful for a person to “knowingly congregate, patrol, picket or demonstrate in a zone extending 20 feet from any portion of an entrance to, exit from, or driveway of a health care facility.”

-In declining to hear the Chicago and Pennsylvania cases, the justices effectively let those previously rulings stand, which means that the “buffer zones” remain legal.
+In declining to hear the Chicago and Pennsylvania cases, the Supreme Court justices effectively let those previously rulings stand, which means that the “buffer zones” remain legal.